-Real Madrid opens Spanish league with 3-1 win over Celta
+Bale and Benzema lead Madrid to opening Spanish league win

+MADRID (AP) — Zinedine Zidane’s revamped Real Madrid got the spark it needed from a couple of veterans to get off to a winning start in the Spanish league.

-MADRID (AP) — Karim Benzema scored a goal and set up another as Real Madrid began its Spanish league campaign with a comfortable 3-1 win at Celta Vigo on Saturday.
+In the absence of injured new signing Eden Hazard, it was Karim Benzema and Gareth Bale who contributed with goals and assists as Madrid opened its campaign with a comfortable 3-1 win at Celta Vigo on Saturday.

-Toni Kroos and Lucas Vázquez also scored, as Madrid played most of the second half with 10 men following a red card to Luka Modric.
+Bale, who many thought would be gone from the squad by now, put Madrid on its way to victory by setting up Benzema’s opening goal, then Toni Kroos and Lucas Vázquez added to the lead in a match in which Madrid played most of the second half with 10 men following a red card to Luka Modric.

-Madrid was without new signing Eden Hazard because of an injury, and it was Gareth Bale — who many thought would be gone from the squad by now — who helped add the spark Madrid needed.

-Madrid’s attempts to transfer Bale failed and coach Zinedine Zidane started the Wales forward at Balaídos Stadium.
-He was the team’s best player in the first half, setting up Benzema’s opening goal in the 12th minute with a perfectly timed low cross in front of the goal.
+After Madrid’s attempts to transfer Bale failed, Zidane started the Wales forward at Balaídos Stadium and he was key for the team’s victory.

+“He is going to stay,” said Zidane, who last month was outspoken about Bale’s transfer being good for everyone.
+“We have reason to feel positive about all the players that we have in the squad right now.”

 It was Madrid’s first away win since Zidane returned as coach late last season.
 The Spanish powerhouse is trying to rebound from one of its worst campaigns in decades, when it was out of title contention several weeks before the end of last season.